-Why Baby Boomers Should Get Tested for Hepatitis C | WTOP
+Why baby boomers should get tested for hepatitis C | WTOP

-If you’re one of the 74 million baby boomers in the United States — people born between 1946 and 1964 — you probably think about a host of health issues.
-Chances are you pay attention…
+If you're one of the 74 million baby boomers in the United States — people born between 1946 and 1964 — you probably think about a host of health issues.
+It's unlikely you think much if at all about hepatitis C — but you should.

 If you’re one of the 74 million baby boomers in the United States — people born between 1946 and 1964 — you probably think about a host of health issues.